Go to Homepage

 In Genting there is a choice between Impiana Inn and Sun Beach Resort.
 Just off Kampung Genting’s Southern beach, Impiana Inn is a well-maintained chalet just metres from the beach where visitors are served by hospitable staff.
 Perfect for quiet, near private beach retreats, the no-frills chalets come with attached bathrooms and aircon.
 The alternative is Sun Beach Resort, which has furnished chalets facing the sand and is one of the bigger establishments around.
 Be it on the beach or on the hill, you will almost certainly get a sweeping view of the sea.

-That's our Tioman fun guide with a fast hotels and resorts review.
+That's our Tioman fun guide with resorts review to cabins, glamping, chalets and cheaper shares.
 Dive in.
 Don't forget your toothbrush for that hike up to the waterfall.

 Send us your Feedback / Letter to the Editor